bobbyjim/acs-builder-golang/README.md

 - mount (optional): enum (T1 | T2 | T3 | T4 | B1 | B2)
 - range (optional): enum (Vl | D | Vd | Or | Fo | G | BR | FR | SR | AR | LR | DS)

-## GET /weapons

-Returns a list of all weapons in the database.

-## POST /weapons

-Add a weapon to the database.

 ## POST /weapons/{type}

 Build a weapon from existing mounts, ranges, and types.
 Uses the same request body as the sensor.

-## GET /mounts

-Returns a list of all mounts in the database.

-## POST /mounts
+## POST /drives/{type}

-Add a mount to the database.

-## GET /ranges

-Returns a list of all ranges in the database.
+Build a drive from existing types.

+Request Body:

+- rating: numeric drive rating (e.g. 2 for Jump-2 or Maneuver-2)
+- targetHullTons: hull tons (e.g. 200 for a 200t hull; 10000 for a 10 kiloton hull)

-## POST /ranges
+## POST /hulls/{config}

-Add a range to the database.
+Build a hull with the given configuration.

+Request Body:

+- tons: volume of hull, in tons
+- tl: TL of the hull

 # To Do